 How does Flood Re work?

 Insurance companies are able to pass on the flood risk element of eligible home insurance policies to Flood Re.
 Flood Re charges the insurers a premium for each policy, based on the property’s Council Tax band.
-It is estimated that insurers will pass on the flood risk element of buildings, contents or combined home insurance policies for around 350,000 households.

 Flood Re makes no difference to the way customers themselves buy their home insurance.
 All claims continue to be handled by the insurance companies themselves, and insurers continue to set the premiums they charge to their customers, taking into account the Flood Re premium and other important factors (such as the risks of fire, theft, subsidence and other costs).
 As a result of the Flood Re scheme, there is now greater choice of home insurance policies for customers at risk of flooding and those policies should be more affordable.